-Some women who have high CO readings may find the results confronting.
-Some women may also feel that the questions we ask are stressful or upsetting.
-If you do not wish to answer a question, you may decline to answer, or you may stop immediately.
-If you become upset or distressed as a result of participating in this research project, the research team will arrange referrals to help support you.
+You may feel that some of the questions we ask are stressful or upsetting.
+If you do not wish to answer a question, you may withdraw from the discussion, or you may stop immediately.
+If you become upset or distressed as a result of your participation in the research project, the research team will be able to arrange for counselling or other appropriate support.
 Any counselling or support will be provided by qualified staff who are not members of the research team.
 This counselling will be provided free of charge.